shopware/docs/guides/plugins/plugins/testing/jest-admin.md

             `-- base
               `-- sw-alert.spec.js
 ```
+Please note that in this example, `<environment>` is a placeholder for the environment you are working in.
+In your context, that should be `administration` or `storefront` in most cases.

 ## Setup for testing services and ES modules

-Services and isolated EcmaScript modules are good testable because
+Services and isolated EcmaScript modules are well testable because
 you can import them directly without mocking or stubbing dependencies.

 Let's have a look at an example: